maxijonson/gpt-turbo/README.md

 # GPT Turbo

-OpenAI's gpt-3.5-turbo model has an API that allows you to generate conversational text from a prompt just like the [ChatGPT Plus subscription](https://openai.com/blog/chatgpt-plus).
-The difference between ChatGPT Plus and the gpt-3.5-turbo model API is the price.
-At the time of writing, ChatGPT Plus is a flat US$20 per month, while its API counterpart is US$0.002 per 1K [tokens](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them).
+OpenAI's gpt-3.5-turbo model is an API that allows you to generate conversational text from a prompt just like the [ChatGPT Plus subscription](https://openai.com/blog/chatgpt-plus).
+The difference between ChatGPT Plus and the this API is mainly the price.
+At the time of writing, ChatGPT Plus is a flat US$20 per month, while its API counterpart is US$0.002 per 1K [tokens](https://platform.openai.com/docs/introduction/tokens).
 This means that if you don't plan on using more than 10M tokens per month (and the limitations listed below), you could potentially save money by using the gpt-3.5-turbo model API instead of the ChatGPT Plus subscription.
 This monorepo contains implementations of the gpt-3.5-turbo model API in different JavaScript environments.

 ## Disclaimer